Westvale Colliery 3rd June 1938

 ______________________________________________

-Residing in Walloon.
 Killed.
-A quantity of stone weighing about 15 cwt. came away from a series of slips in the roof, and falling on Hardie killed him.
-Son of John Stodart Hardie and Johanna Mary nee Haley.
+A quantity of stone weighing about 15 cwt. came away from a series of slips in the roof falling on William Hardie.
+He was the son of John Stodart Hardie and Johanna Mary nee Haley.

 A MINER KILLED – ACCIDENT AT WALLOON – William Hardie, aged 20 years, was killed at the Caledonian Colliery, Walloon, this morning as the result of being struck by a falling stone The deceased was sitting at the face, when a large stone, about 4ft square, 15in thick, and weighing about 15cwt., slipped from a series of faults and fell on him, death being instantaneous.
 Hardie’s mate, a miner named J. List, who was working about three yards away, was not injured.
 Prior to the fatality the faults from which the stone slipped were not discernible.
 The deceased’s father (Mr John Hardie) is at present opening up a colliery at Rosewood.